Intermittent fasting refers to a diet schedule that cycles between not eating and eating. Cycles of intermittent fasting can be hourly or daily.

 In this article, we explore exercising while fasting, different types of IF, how to plan workouts during fasting, and safety tips to consider.

 People who are fasting can partake in exercise.
 Some people exercise while IF as they believe it has potential health benefits.
 These include:

 When people eat carbohydrates, the body converts this into a type of sugar known as glucose.
 The body stores glucose as glycogen.

 Research suggests that during periods of fasting, glycogen stores are empty.
-This means the body starts to burn fat for energy during exercise, which may help weight loss.
+This means the body starts to

 One study found that exercising in a fasted state also led to a higher fat loss than in people exercising after a meal.